 Reports are as high as 76% of Americans gaining weight during the lockdown.
 From many factors including a more sedentary lifestyle, poor food choices, and stress which also adds to weight gain.

-What compounds this problem with the additional weight gain, many Americans have now destabilized their immune systems which makes them more susceptible to the virus that’s at the root of our current crisis.
+What compounds this problem with the additional weight gain, many Americans have now destabilized their immune systems which makes them more susceptible to the virus that’s at the root of the crisis.

 What’s promising though, 63% of Americans surveyed stated that losing weight was a top priority post-quarantine.

-Gyms across the country are battling state and local governments to reopen.
-Many facilities that have been allowed to open are being forced to operate under strict, sometimes unrealistic conditions that are challenging for not only the business, but the gym members themselves.
+Gyms across the country are still battling state and local government mandates.
+Many facilities that have now opened are being forced to operate under strict, sometimes unrealistic conditions.
+These are challenging for not only the business, but the gym members themselves.

 Being a part of a gym for many is more than just losing weight and being in shape.
 Often, it is a community of friends, accountability, motivation, and social bonding time.

-With restrictions perhaps infringing on this social outlet that many yearn and use to stay motivated, it’s not a surprise to see health declining for many.
+With restrictions perhaps infringing on this social outlet that many use to stay motivated, it’s not a surprise to see health declining for many.